BAN file format description

 .ban - MegaHAL Banned Words List

 The BAN data files are related to MegaHAL.
-BAN file is a MegaHAL Banned Words List.
+The BAN file is a MegaHAL Banned Words List.
 MegaHAL is a computer conversation simulator created by Jason Hutchens.

 Naturally, other applications may also use the .ban file extension.
 Even harmful programs can create .ban files.
 Be especially cautious with .ban files coming from an unknown source!

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
 When Windows does not recognize a filename extension, you receive the following message:

 To open this file, Windows needs to know what program you want to use to open it.
 Windows can go online to look it up automatically, or you can manually select one from a list of programs that are installed on your computer.

 To avoid this error, you need to set the file association correctly.

 - Open Control Panel > Control Panel Home > Default Programs > Set Associations.